Quick Answer

 Frequent travelers learn that experiences matter more than accommodations.
 Consider alternatives to hotels, such as hostels with private rooms, vacation rentals, or house-sitting arrangements.
 Platforms like Trusted Housesitters connect travelers with homeowners needing pet care, offering free accommodation in exchange for your services.
 This approach has gained significant traction among digital nomads and remote workers.

 Minimize baggage fees by traveling with carry-on luggage only.
-This discipline forces you to pack smarter and saves $30-60 per flight.
+This discipline forces you to pack smarter and saves $30–$60 per flight.
 It also gives you more flexibility to book budget airlines that offer incredible base fares but charge heavily for checked bags.
-The capsule wardrobe approach to travel has become increasingly popular for good reason—it works.
+Airlines including Spirit, Frontier, and Allegiant have built their entire pricing model around low base fares with à la carte fees, which means carry-on-only travelers capture the most savings.
+The capsule wardrobe approach to travel has become increasingly popular for good reason — it works.

 Eat like locals do.
 Skip tourist-trap restaurants near major attractions and venture into neighborhoods where residents actually live.
 Street food, local markets, and grocery stores offer authentic culinary experiences at a fraction of restaurant prices.
 This strategy enhances cultural immersion while protecting your budget, creating a win-win scenario for the conscious traveler.